anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide.md

 Note the complex output with execution details printed on incremental lines as the three inputs are executed.
 - Each time a job (for an input) starts or ends, an event line is printed, and with an updated overall status.
 - On the right-side, the name of the input is indicated (as well as the job execution-time for `END` events).
+- The log output for specific tasks is not printed to the console, but rather stored in the output directory in `sdsdsd.txt`.
+- The output directory `sdsdsds.fgf` is printed to the console at the start of the experiment.

 Files are created